mctrl-io/mctrl/README.md

 Scala, and ultimately Haskell.
 Some people prefer or need to be versatile, but for me, when it comes to my own coding now, I'm a Haskeller.

-Speaking of Haskell, I thank God for Cardano and what they're doing.
-In general, I conclude at this point that the spirit of the Cardano project is executing on MetaMission.
-I'm all in, and on a mission to help grow Cardano's technology, its community and its usage in helping people IRL.
+Speaking of Haskell, I thank God for what Cardano is striving to do for people IRL, and for what they're doing with Haskell.
+The Cardano project appears to be executing on MetaMission, so I'm in, personally, and on a mission to help grow Cardano's technology, its community and its usage in helping people IRL.
 See especially Missions 5, 9 and 14 -- these missions are designed to bring real value to Cardano.

 And speaking of God, here's another thing.
 In 2013, I decided to reject technology and the whole system (it's complicated), so I checked out, bought